Which Travel Conferences Should You Attend from June through December of 2026?

 Traverse was founded in 2013, is based in London, and in my opinion is without a doubt the best alternative to TBEX.
 This is for multiple reasons, but one reason is that they aim to be unique in their own right in just about every way possible.
 This means that American culture, politics, social issues, and other elements are basically omitted from Traverse events.
 They don't emphasize American politics and social issues so much.
 In other words, Traverse events welcome everyone.
 Traverse typically hosts three events every year; They have their main event, Traverse, and two side events, Keyframe and Reboot.
 I attended Traverse22 in Brno, Czechia and I was very impressed with it.
 Everything about this event was spectacular and well-organized.

-This year Traverse is hosting an event called Waypoint, which is an elaborate networking event, and you can sign up for it here.
+Also, Traverse is hosting an event called Waypoint, which is an elaborate networking and travel event, and you can sign up for it here.
+It will be held at the Underwood Lofts on July 14th and 15th.
+It will consist of curated meetings, seminars and networking between creators and travel brands.

-How the annual Traverse main conference works is that there is an opening-night party on Friday, for Traverse22 it was at the beautiful, historic and iconic Špilberk Castle.
-I mean, anywhere in Europe is fascinating for me but to show up to a Friday night gala, at a 13th-century castle, in the heart of Europe is truly orgasmic.
+In 2022, Traverse hosted an annual main conference, and the way it worked was that there was an opening-night party on Friday.
+For Traverse22 it was at the beautiful, historic and iconic Ĺ pilberk Castle.
+I mean, anywhere in Europe is fascinating for me but to show up to a Friday night gala, at a 13th-century castle in the heart of Europe is truly orgasmic.
 I didn't know what to think when I walked through those huge wooden doors onto the open-air balcony and was offered a glass of Champaign.
 Holy shit.
 It's definitely not something I'm used to but it was an experience that I'll never forget.
 It was like being in a real-life fairy tale.
 Again, this is thanks to the genuine European flavor that Traverse offers.
 The opening-night gala had all sorts of cool stuff going on with food, beer, wine, concerts, demonstrations and just great company.
 I was able to connect with old friends and make new ones.
 For me, people were so much easier to talk to at Traverse and I didn't feel like a criminal like I did at TBEX.
 I felt more free and more welcome, where I could just be myself without feeling condemned.

 I've heard TBEXers say that Traverse is a copycat of TBEX, since TBEX has been around longer and indeed was the first of its kind when it did come out.
 I actually used to believe this myself until I attended a Traverse in 2022.
 I will admit, there are some parallels but these are the same parallels that you will see at just about every travel conference, and every conference in general.
 Traverse is truly unique in its own ways.
-There are sessions with speakers, similar to TBEX, but these sessions tend to better for me because they're not peppered with American politics or hard-left social issues and the speakers, to me, are more professional and affable.
+There are sessions with speakers, similar to TBEX, but these sessions tend to better for me because they're not peppered with American politics or Woke social issues and the speakers, to me, are more professional and affable.
 There are social functions at the beginning of the conference (opening-night parties) and at end of each day of conferencing, similar to TBEX, but they do vary depending on where they are held.
 So I wouldn't give TBEX or Traverse, either one, an edge in this category.
-Traverse events don't have a "speed networking" timeframe but I'm OK with that.
-The sponsors are available throughout the day at their showcase tables, similar to TBEX, for people to speak to them anytime during the conference hours or even during conference social functions.
+Traverse events don't have a "speed networking" timeframe but I'm OK with that because I feel "speed networking" is a waste of time.
+NOTE: Keyframe events are specifically geared for networking with brands and bloggers, and they seem more elaborate than the "speed networking" that's offered at TBEX.
+At the main Traverse events, the sponsors are available throughout the day at their showcase tables, similar to TBEX, for people to speak to them anytime during the conference hours or even during conference social functions.
 From my experience, you only really need just a few minutes to talk to a brand rep and exchange business cards and other information with them to have a productive verbal exchange.
 You can speak to them more than once since you have the time with three days of conferencing and you can talk to them at the social functions at the beginning of the conference and at the end of each day.
 Then you can follow-up with them whenever you want after the conference is over via email.
-I believe this is a better way of connecting brands with influencers.
+I believe this is a better way of connecting brands with influencers, along with what Waypoint offers.
 Other differences between TBEX and Traverse are pretty clear, as I've mentioned many of them already, but another big difference is the locations of the conferences.
 And Traverse just attracts better people for me, personally.
-I mean, you can never go wrong with anything European.
+Great people combined with great locations lead to great experiences and great memories.

-You can sign up for the 2025 Traverse Waypoint Event in July in London here.
-The Event will be held on July 15th and 16th at the Underwood Lofts in Shoreditch, London, United Kingdom.
+You can sign up for the 2026 Traverse Waypoint Event in July in London here.
+The Event will be held on July 14th and 15th at the Underwood Lofts in Shoreditch, London, United Kingdom.

 As I mentioned, aside from the Traverse annual main event, there are also sometimes side events such as Keyframe and Reboot.
 Keyframe is a conference exclusively for video content creators and for those who aspire to become better videographers.
 I feel that this is brilliant given that videos do have higher response rates and this is why television advertising (especially during the Super Bowl & World Cup) costs so damn much, but they provide a very healthy return-on-investment.
 The last Keyframe event was held in Malta in 2023 from April 13th to 16th and you can see more on it here.

 Reboot is a health & wellness-themed event, with the 2022 event being held from April 22nd to 25th in Hamburg, Germany.
 It was a multi-day event that included yoga, a Hamburg walking tour, roller skating, studio drift exhibition, Beatles tour, music works session, productivity & mindfulness session and other cool stuff that is aimed to help people improve their health and wellness.
 There is yet to be information about an event for 2025, if and when it's released then I will update it here.
 The best information I could find about the 2022 event was a vlog that was produced and published by travel influencer, Greg Snell (click his name to subscribe to his YouTube channel).
-I have his permission to share the video which can be seen below.
 Reboot seems like a nice side retreat for travel influencers, and you're likely to see people that you already know from other conferences.

 Traverse Events ReBoot 2022 Hamburg Marketing by Greg Snell